DfMA: Design for Manufacture and Assembly

-Bennett Architectural are big advocates of off-site construction strategy DfMA (Design for Manufacture and Assembly) having used it on three large projects to date.
+Bennett Architectural are big advocates of the offsite construction strategy DfMA (Design for Manufacture and Assembly) having used it on a number of large projects to date.

 - Faster project completion